Zhenye-Na/lintcode/2. Easy/166. Nth to Last Node in List/README.md

             n -= 1

         # Left pointer indicates result
-        # When Right pointer reach the end of LinedList, then Left pointer points
+        # When Right pointer reach the end of LinedList
-        # to the element which is n slots before end
+        # then Left pointer points to the element which
+        # is n slots before last ListNode
         left = head
         while right and right.next:
             left  = left.next
             right = right.next

         return left